prasitstk/react-crud-web-api/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+---

+&nbsp;

-### Set port
+### Set up environment variables

-.env
+Rename `.env.example` to `.env` and change its environment variable values as you want:
 ```
+# Port that the hot-reload use to run this React app.
+# Note that the backend needs to allow CORS to this port as well.
 PORT=8081

+# Base URL for Backend API
+REACT_APP_BACKEND_BASE_URL=http://localhost:8080/api
 ```

+---

+&nbsp;

 ## Project setup

-In the project directory, you can run:
+### In the project directory, you can run:

 ```
 npm install
 # or
 yarn install
 ```

-or

 ### Compiles and hot-reloads for development